ibexa/documentation-developer/docs/guide/limitations.md

 | Type Class      | `eZ\Publish\Core\Limitation\OwnerLimitationType`                                               |
 | Criterion used  | `eZ\Publish\API\Repository\Values\Content\Query\Criterion\UserMetadata( UserMetadata::OWNER )` |
 | Role Limitation | no                                                                                             |

+This Limitation is available for all content-related Policies except `content/create`, as well as `section/assign`, and `state/assign`.

 #### Possible values